croner-i-web/progression-framework/frameworks/generic.md

     content:
       - level: 1
         criteria:
-          - "Actively communicates what they are working on"
+          - "Actively communicates what they are working on with clear concise updates"
           - "Seeks out feedback"
       - level: 2
         criteria:
           - "Can deliver their work to their team and others"
-          - "Proactively gives feedback to those they work with"
+          - "Proactively gives helpful and actionable feedback to those they work with"
+          - "Accepts feedback graciously"
       - level: 3
         criteria:
           - "Clearly communicates throughout implementation of solutions"